IBM-Cloud/weather-company-data-demo/README.md

 ## Privacy Notice

-The Insights for Weather Demo App includes code to track deployments to Bluemix and other Cloud Foundry platforms.
+The Insights for Weather demo app includes code to track deployments to Bluemix and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

 * Application Name (application_name)